NyxHexen/CI_MS2_MM/readme.md

 ### Browser compatibility:

-- Microsoft Edge:
+- Microsoft Edge: Functionality and styles as expected.
-- Google Chrome:
+- Google Chrome: Functionality and styles as expected.
-- Firefox:
+- Firefox: Functionality and styles as expected.
-- Opera/Opera GX:
+- Opera/Opera GX: Functionality and styles as expected.
 - Safari:

 ### Devices tested on: